TechDaVinci/Image-Segmentation/README.md

 **Enhanced Convolutional Methods for Image Segmentation Study**

-This repository contains code and resources for studying enhanced convolutional methods in image segmentation architectures.
+This repository contains code and resources for studying enhanced convolutional methods in image segmentation architectures using PyTorch.

 ## Objective